leotulipan/kindle-clippings-to-obsidian/README.md

 A script to extract highlights and notes from kindle clippings (`My Clippings.txt`) and add them to a separate markdown file for each book/article.
 Tailored for use with [Obsidian](https://obsidian.md/) (note-taking app).

+There is also a script that picks a book and clipping at random to display in the command line, although it needs to be updated.

 ## Instapaper Integration
 [Instapaper](https://www.instapaper.com/) is a Read-It-Later app.
 I like to save articles that I would like to read to Instapaper, which can then automatically send a digest of articles to my kindle (I have it send a digest everyday as long as there is 1 new article since the last digest).
 The issue with this is that there is no distinction between articles in a digest.
 This program splits up the articles from each Instapaper digest and each article gets a markdown file with all highlights and notes.